-In Shelly’s spare time, she volunteers for Cub Scouts and her sons’ schools.
-Taking advantage of all living in Seattle has to offer, she enjoys spending time with family, fishing, cooking and canning, paddleboarding, and hiking and camping.
+In Shelly’s spare time, she volunteers for Scouts BSA and her sons’ schools.
+Taking advantage of all living in Seattle has to offer, she enjoys spending time with family, cooking, fishing, hiking and camping.

 J.D., Fordham University School of Law, 2008

 Ph.D., Genetics, Harvard University, 2003